Case Study in Flawed Dating of Exodus

 A few websites seem to brainstorm this problem of widely divergent Pharaonic dates.
 I didn't use their information to write this page, and it appears they would all disagree with this page's Pharaonic identities.
 Thinking impresses me, right or wrong.
 Better to be wrong but thinking, than right with the brain off, 1Jn1:8-10.
 So whether these sites are right or wrong, is irrelevant.
 Again, this is about method, which requires thinking.
 So you might enjoy brainstorming or railing at these sites:

 • There is so much controversy about the dates of these Pharaohs, Egyptology has classified the controversy into "low" and "high" "chronology".
-For an example at Allegheny.edu, click here.
+Refer here for an example at Allegheny.edu.
 That link happily puts the throne name alongside the ruler's name, so you can better match the two, in research.
 For many varied spellings go with the varied dates, and often the hieroglyphics reference the throne names.

 • bibleprobe.com translated some inscriptions found.
-I didn't proof them yet, either.
+I didn't proof them (site appears to have some controversial content).

 You can find a good many more articles on the internet, simply by searching on "Exodus 1440 BC" and "Amenhotep II".
 None of the articles wholly agree with each other.
 Yeah, since there was so much defacing done due to the Exodus, and because the Exodus is related to BIBLE: so it becomes a political football, in academia.
 Amazing, how to be anti-Bible is called "objective", but to give more credence to known defacing of monuments, and to ignore solid political evidence of the Exodus historically VIA the Bible, is called "subjective".
 So now you know why I just stick to my 1985 set of Encyclopedia Britannica for this writeup.
 You can examine other sources for yourself at your leisure.